 There is something about making a dish completely from scratch that is wonderfully satisfying — a feeling of merited accomplishment.
 A mixture of happiness and relief.
 I’m sure this is true of most things, really, not just food.
 It comes with any craft you can pour your soul into.
 With food, you appreciate individual ingredients; you savor every ounce of effort that goes into preparing a dish.
 Something magical happens in the cooking process; a part of you, your essence, probably while you’re mixing ingredients and not particularly paying attention, dives into the bowl and adds that special something to the dish: warmth, brightness, love, something you can’t really put your finger on, but everyone knows it’s there.
-It’s what the French refer to as je ne sais quoi.

 In Syria, particularly Aleppo, wintertime means it’s time for sujuk, an Armenian sausage made with beef, lots of garlic and a mix of aromatic spices.
 Sujuk is bold; it’s a stick-to-your-ribs kind of sausage.
 And when it gets cold out, it’s what my heart and stomach crave.
 Yes, sujuk is pretty fantastic.